crypticsaiyan/GlobSEO/README.md

 ![GlobSEO](./assets/screenshots/hero.png)

-GlobSEO analyzes website metadata, translates it to multiple languages using [Lingo.dev](https://lingo.dev) CLI, and provides SEO scoring to help optimize content for global audiences.
+GlobSEO analyzes website metadata, translates it to multiple languages using the [Lingo.dev](https://lingo.dev) SDK, and provides SEO scoring to help optimize content for global audiences.
 Whether you need English-only analysis or full multilingual SEO optimization, GlobSEO delivers professional-grade results with intelligent caching and comprehensive API support.

 ## Features